APSIMInitiative/ApsimX/Docs/content/Usage/Cloud/JobSubmission.md

 ---
-title: "User's Guide"
+title: "Job Submission"
 draft: false
 ---

-There are several options available when submitting a job to Azure.
+There are several options available when submitting a job to the cloud.
 This document gives a brief description of each.

+**1. Set/obtain credentials**

+If this is your first time submitting a job to the cloud, you will need to provide credentials.
+For details

 **1. Job Description/Name**